New tools to improve performance

 “Profit/loss is significant since it indicates how profitable the company is as a whole,” adds Bradley Bonnen of iFlooded Restoration.
 “Revenue, or the income gained for services done or goods sold during that period of time, and expenses, or the costs incurred during that time period, are the two types of items on the income statement.
 Profit/loss, often known as net income/net loss, is calculated by subtracting expenses from revenue.”

 You can track your profits and losses in Databox using the Quickbooks: Profit and Loss Overview Template.
 It automatically pulls data from Quickbooks so you can make more informed decisions in less time.
+Check out more profit and loss dashboard examples here.

 If you’re looking for a more granular analysis of your profits than an income and loss statement, you might prefer a net profit margin statement.
 Net profit margins — one of the most important small business performance metrics — are the profit you make in comparison to your total revenue.
 They give you perspective on your current profits compared to your past profits.